roey132/streamlit_dashboard_demo/README.md

 # 🌍 Earthquake Data Dashboard (AWS Athena + Streamlit)

 This project demonstrates a modern, low-cost, serverless data pipeline and dashboard for global earthquake monitoring.
-It fetches live earthquake data daily via API, stores it in AWS S3, and visualizes it using Streamlit powered by Athena queries.
+It fetches batched earthquake data daily via API, stores it in AWS S3, and visualizes it using Streamlit powered by Athena queries.

-> ✅ Ideal for showcasing cloud data workflows, Athena querying, and Streamlit dashboards with live filters and insights.
+ - Ideal for showcasing cloud data workflows, Athena querying, and Streamlit dashboards with live filters and insights.

 ---

-## 🧰 Tech Stack
+## Tech Stack

 - **AWS S3** – stores daily ingested earthquake data as raw files
 - **AWS Athena** – serverless SQL engine to query data directly from S3